 With an absent father and a mother who struggles with substance abuse, 17-year-old Gem has long since taken over the role of caretaker for her sister, Dixie.
 But now that Dixie is an outgoing 14-year-old, she's pulled away from her anxious loner sister.
 When their manipulative father tries to get back in the picture, Gem uses it as an opportunity to go on a trip with Dixie, just the two of them -- but it doesn't bring the immediate reconnection that she'd hoped.
 In a series of essays, suggested by her supportive school psychologist, Gem explores her messy relationship with her sister and her growing realization that she can forge a different path for her future.

 Gertrude “Tommy” Tompkins joined the Women Airforce Service Pilots (WASPs) to overcome her grief over the death of the love of her life; learning to fly freed her from that and from the stutter that had plagued her throughout her life.
-But after lifting off for a mission on October 26, 1944, the 32-year-old pilot disappeared; she remains the only WASP still missing.
-In this book from the Women of Action series, author Jim Ure draws on years of research to create a complex portrait of this daring woman and her tragic end.
+But after lifting off for a mission on October 26, 1944, the 32-year-old pilot disappeared; she remains the only WASP still missing and what happened to her remains a mystery.
+In this fascinating book from the Women of Action series, author James Ure draws on years of research to create a complex portrait of this daring woman and her tragic end.